- How do Illinois courts decide child custody?

 Illinois eliminated the terms “custody” and “visitation” from its family law statutes in 2016 when the Illinois Marriage and Dissolution of Marriage Act was amended.
 Many parents still use the old terminology, which creates confusion when they enter the court process.
 Understanding the current legal framework helps parents know exactly what is being decided and what is at stake.

-Parental Responsibilities: Who Makes Major Decisions for the Child
+Parental Responsibilities: Who Makes Major Decisions

 Parental responsibilities refers to decision-making authority over significant matters in a child’s life.
 Illinois law identifies four primary categories of decision-making.